Healthier Yoga, Smarter Yoga With Dr. BookspanCopyright © Jolie Bookspan MEd, PhD, FAWM

 - Instead of contortions as a goal in themselves, we use knowledge of what is healthy movement and learn to apply to that to everything else you do.
 For example, how to reach arms up and get an actual stretch of the shoulder - without rounding or raising shoulders which is bad for the rotator cuffs, and without leaning the upper body backward which compresses and folds the lumbar spine and loses the intended shoulder stretch.
 Then we apply that to all moves, and then to reaching up at home and work.

-- Most of my class moves are taught standing and moving so you can practice your new healthier positioning during class.
+- Most of my class moves are taught standing and moving so you can practice your new healthier positioning during class to how you need it for real life when standing.
 Then you apply it the same way after class for all your other standing and moving, for injury and pain prevention during real life.

-- The moves we learn while sitting, directly incorporate how to change sitting in general all the time to healthier positioning.
+- The moves we learn while sitting, directly incorporate how to change the sitting you do in every day life to healthier positioning.

-- My beginners need to be reminded to use healthy position of their shoulder, neck, back, knees in each pose.
-Advanced students can do the same poses using healthy movement mechanics without being reminded.
+- My beginners are coached and shown how to know and use healthy position of their shoulder, neck, back, knees, and happy mentality in each pose.
+After that, you can do the same poses using healthy movement and mental mechanics without being taught in full, just reminded.

 - How long should the above take?
 Ideally, five minutes.
 Ten at most.
-It is mystifying to spend an hour repeatedly teaching healthy mechanics to people, who then go to their next fitness class and bend badly to get their weights, lift using bad body mechanics, bend over wrong to get their water bottle, and slouch to dress and leave class.
-Of course, practice helps.
-Come to class to practice applying healthier movement to all you do.
+It is mystifying to spend an hour repeatedly teaching healthy mechanics to people, who then go to their next fitness class and bend badly to get their weights, lift using bad body mechanics, bend over wrong to get their water bottle, and slouch to dress and leave class, and complain about life.
+Of course, practice and reminding helps.
+Come to class often to practice applying healthier movement to all you do.
+Since not everything fits in one class, come regularly for new fun learning.

 - The most frequent complaint about my classes is that they are "advanced."
 The most advanced thing we do is actually have to think and learn what is healthy, know if you are doing that, and adjust if not - knowing what you are doing compared to what you think you are doing.
 I consider that the most elementary and baseline of things that you can learn and do.
 It's like the moral directive to go out in the world and be good.
 To me that is basic.
 To many it is advanced.
 Either way, it is needed and you can get it here with me.
 I give you opportunity and support to be able to advance, and that's good.